BytePane

 What is Linux Commands used for?

 Linux Commands is primarily used for system administration, server management, and devops.
-It was created by Linus Torvalds in 1991 and follows the system paradigm.
+It was created by Linus Torvalds in 1991.
+It follows the system paradigm.

 Is Linux Commands hard to learn?